 Smart contracts don't exist in isolation.
 A natural question, therefore, is when contracts ``compose securely.''
 Abstractly, for a particular notion of security, does the security of a contract $C_1$ change when another contract $C_2$ is added to the system?
 In this paper, since our primary motivation is to analyze DeFi instruments, we focus on an economic notion of composable security.
 In particular, we look at how the extractable value of the system changes when new contracts are added to it.
 The \textit{economic} composability of an existing DeFi instrument $C_1$ w.r.t. $C_2$ now pertains to the added monetary value that can be extracted if $C_2$ is introduced into the system.
 That is, $C_1$ is composable w.r.t. $C_2$ if adding $C_2$ to the system does not give an adversary significantly higher extraction gains.
 For brevity, throughout this paper, we let {\em composability} refer to this specific notion, but note that it is orthogonal to previously considered notions (in, e.g.,~\cite{kosba2016-hawk,liao2019-ilc}).

 Ideally, we want contracts to be ``robust'' enough to compose securely with all other contracts.
 Unfortunately, this may be too strong a notion in practice.
-We thus parameterize our definitions to allow restricted or partial notions of composability.
+We thus parameterize our definitions to allow restricted or partial composability.
 Definition~\ref{def:single_defi_compose} defines the simplest notion of contract composability.

-\begin{definition}[Defi Composability] Consider a state $s$ and a player $P$.
+\begin{definition}[Defi Composability] Consider state $s$ and player $P$.
 A DeFi instrument $C'$ is $\varepsilon$-composable under $(P,s)$ if

-Here $s'$ is the state resulting from executing a transaction that adds the contract $C'$ to $s$ (no-op if $C'$ already exists in the system).
+Here $s'$ is the state resulting from executing a transaction that adds the contract $C'$ to $s$ (no-op if $C'$ already exists).
 Although the composability of $C'$ pertains to all contracts in $\contracts(s)$, when looking at the specific interaction with a $C \in \contracts(s)$, we may also write that $C'$ is $\varepsilon$-composable with $(C,P,s)$. \end{definition}

 In other words, allowing a player to interact with contract $C'$ in a limited capacity (using at most the tokens that the player controls in $s$) does not significantly increase the profit the player can extract form the system.
 Note that Definition~\ref{def:single_defi_compose} can easily be extended to consider several states and or players.